Common krait: Venom composition

 The venom is dominated by phospholipases A2 (PLA2), constituting approximately 64.5% of its proteome, with presynaptic β-bungarotoxins (similar to β-caerulotoxins) being the primary neurotoxic components.
 These toxins irreversibly damage motor nerve terminals by depleting synaptic vesicles and disrupting acetylcholine release, leading to neuromuscular blockade.
 Additionally, 15–19% of the venom consists of postsynaptic α-neurotoxins (κ-bungarotoxins), which competitively inhibit nicotinic acetylcholine receptors at neuromuscular junctions.
 Notably, the venom lacks pro-coagulant or cytotoxic agents, explaining the absence of local tissue damage or swelling at bite sites.

-The common krait is nocturnal, and seldom encounters humans during daylight; incidents occur mainly at night.
+The common krait is nocturnal and seldom encounters humans during daylight; incidents occur mainly at night.
 The snake has relatively small fangs and frequently, little or no pain occurs from the bite, which may go unnoticed especially if the victim is sleeping and the minimal pain may provide false reassurance to the victim.
 Bites also generally present minimal to no local effects, like swelling or bleeding at the site.
 These characteristics often makes it difficult to locate the bite site in some cases.
 Typically, victims complain of severe abdominal cramps and shortness of breath accompanied by progressive paralysis.
 The clinical progression is rapid and death may follow in about 4–8 hours if untreated.
 Cause of death is general respiratory failure, i.e. suffocation.

 The few symptoms of the bite include tightening of the facial muscles in 1–2 hours of the bite and inability of the bite victim to see or talk, and if left untreated, the patient may die from respiratory paralysis within 4–5 hours.
 A clinical toxicology study reports an untreated mortality rate as high as 70–80%.
 Resistance against treatment with polyvalent antivenom is likely once paralysis has set in, and hence sometimes immediate administration of antivenoms is suggested regardless of neurotoxic symptom presentation.
-Neostigmine, an anticholinesterase, which is effective in neutralizing postsynaptic neurotoxins (such as those of cobras) is not useful against the venom of common krait or the Russel's viper, which predominantly consists of presynaptic neurotoxins.
+Neostigmine, an anticholinesterase, which is effective in neutralizing postsynaptic neurotoxins such as those of cobras, is not useful against the venom of common krait or the Russell's viper, which predominantly consists of presynaptic neurotoxins.

 Current antivenoms, while life-saving, require optimization to address biogeographic venom variations and improve neutralization potency across its range.